httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### JSON Web Signature (JWS) algorithms {#method-jose}

 If the signing algorithm is a JOSE signing algorithm from the JSON Web Signature and Encryption Algorithms Registry established by {{RFC7518}}, the
 JWS algorithm definition determines the signature and hashing algorithms to apply for both signing and verification.
+There is no use of the explicit `alg` signature parameter when using JOSE signing algorithms.

 For both signing and verification, the HTTP messages signature input string {{create-sig-input}} is used as the entire "JWS Signing Input".
 The JOSE Header defined in {{RFC7517}} is not used, and the signature input string is not first encoded in Base64 before applying the algorithm.